htw saar Piktogramm QR-encoded URL

 Teaching methods/Media:

-Transparencies, script, example databases in SQLite and Microsoft SQL Server, practical and theoretical exercises.
+Transparencies, script, example databases in SQLite, practical and theoretical exercises.

 Recommended or required reading: